 Grant Luhmann's work explores the intersection of his interests in composition, music technology, and performance.
-His compositions enjoy performances by ensembles such as the Parker String Quartet, the IU New Music Ensemble, and the Duluth Superior Symphony Orchestra in venues ranging from National Sawdust in New York to the Château de Fontainebleau in France and the Sjundby Castle in Siuntio, Finland.
+His compositions enjoy performances by ensembles such as the Parker String Quartet, the U.S. Coast Guard Band, and the Duluth Superior Symphony Orchestra in venues ranging from National Sawdust in New York to the Château de Fontainebleau in France and the Sjundby Castle in Siuntio, Finland.

-He earned a 2014 BMI Student Composer Award for his percussion trio The Triumvirate, first prize of Tribeca New Music's 2016 Young Composer Competition Division 2 for his Arborea for violin and fixed electronics, and the Indiana University 2016 Dean’s Prize [Chamber Category] for Grodek for baritone and sinfonietta.
+He earned a 2014 BMI Student Composer Award for his percussion trio The Triumvirate, a 2020 BMI Student Composer Award for his Flute Concerto, first prize of Tribeca New Music's 2016 Young Composer Competition, and the Indiana University 2016 Dean’s Prize.
 He also earned a 2013 ASCAP Foundation Morton Gould Young Composers Award and was featured on Classical Minnesota Public Radio for his Flute Concerto.

 Grant studied oboe and English horn extensively with Roger Roe and Linda Strommen at Indiana University, performed in the IU New Music Ensemble and Philharmonic, and premiered a number of new works during his undergraduate studies at IU.
 He maintains an active commission schedule which currently includes a new work for flute player Meera Gudipati and the US Coast Guard Band and a piece for the Confluss Duo of NYC.